Axway/api-builder-docs/content/en/docs/updates/2022_09_09_update_unit_tests_with_test_utils.md

 ---
 title: Update project unit tests to use @axway/api-builder-test-utils
-date: 2022-09-16
+date: 2022-09-09
 ---

 ## Why are we making this change

-In the [Villasimius](/docs/release_notes/villasimius/) release, we introduced a new `Project` utility in [@axway/api-builder-test-utils](https://www.npmjs.com/package/@axway/api-builder-test-utils) to reduce the amount of code that users have to manage in their project unit tests.
+In the [Villasimius](/docs/release_notes/villasimius/) release, we introduced a new `Runtime` utility in [@axway/api-builder-test-utils](https://www.npmjs.com/package/@axway/api-builder-test-utils) to reduce the amount of code that users have to manage in their project unit tests.
 When this feature is used, it allows us to provide unit test optimisations for new {{% variables/apibuilder_prod_name %}} Core features through regular updates without users having to make manual changes (such as this one) to receive them.

 ## How does this impact my service